fonsecaeli/Instant-Messenger/README.md

 To Do List
-1. Choose: use existing libraries or create our own?
-(After a little research, it seems both options are equally viable)
+1. Fix shit (mainly the class hierarchies) - do we rebuild from scratch?
-2. Less shitty graphics
+2. Less shitty graphics and more buttons
-3. Merge Cipher and RSAKeyGenerator, find more secure way to generate random numbers
+3. Write multiple encryption methods and implement the ability to use any of them in the messenger (choose at the beginning or be able to switch while it's running?)
-4. Work around firewalls?
+4. Pick one: Multithreading or connecting across different networkss